 Here are five poison prevention tips to guide parents:

-Do not refer to medication as candy; children may seek it out when
+- Do not refer to medication as candy; children may seek it out when you're not around.

 Safe Kids Week 2012

 Today marks the launch of Safe Kids Week 2012, Out of Sight & Locked up Tight!, which is sponsored by Johnson & Johnson Inc., with community grants supported by Kidde Canada.
 Across Canada, Safe Kids Canada partners are conducting Out of Sight & Locked up Tight! events from May 28 to June 3, educating families on poison prevention in the home.

 Spokespeople across Canada